Hawwa93/Red_wine_analysis/README.md

 - Jupyter notebook

 ### Description
-hia project was carried out through the five data analytis steps given below:
+This project was carried out through the five data analytis steps given below:
 1. Data collectiong:
 The Red wine data was downloaded from kaggle which was sourced from the vivino database
 2. Data Exploration: